Living In Paper - 2008

 Home Mixes Mixers Forms Construction Domes & Vaults Tests Starting A Business

-Hands On Current Projects About Us Contact Us Acknowledgements DVDs, Plans & Research
+Hands On Current Projects Classes DVDs, Plans & Research About Us Contact Us

 Presently, papercrete in all its forms is a victim of Catch-22.
 It's a question of market.
 Without a market, there's no investment.
 Without investment, it’s difficult to develop a market.
 Right now, it's a challenge to convince entrepreneurs to invest in block making operations when few people even know what papercrete is.
-That will change, but change takes time, and investors want a quick return on their investment.
-So, individuals interested in starting a papercrete business are probably going to have to do it on their own for the time being.
+We are bringing about gradual change in the area of acceptance, but change takes time, and investors want a quick return on their investment.
+So, individuals interested in starting a papercrete business are probably going to have to work in partnerships like the one we are suggesting or do it on their own - at least for the time being.

 Sheds under 120 square feet (12 square meters) usually do not require a permit.